jundalisay/spblist/content/en/material/fallacies/general-relativity.md

 {{< q a="Einstein" c="Ether and General Relativity" >}}
-But why must I distinguish the non-moving `K` body above all moving `K'`` bodies by assuming that the ether is at rest relatively to the non-moving `K` body?
+But why must I distinguish the non-moving `K` body above all moving `K'` bodies by assuming that the ether is at rest relatively to the non-moving `K` body?
 I think that such an asymmetry.. is intolerable.
 {{< /q >}}

-{{< img src="/photos/medieval/hitler.jpg" alt="Hitler" cap="Einstein found the Aether intolerable, just as Hitler found the Jews intolerable.
-Both lived at the same bigoted period in Germany" >}}

 To get rid of the aether, he used light as the semi-material thing to "bridge" the behavior of objects and electricity.
 This is because he realized that light has 2 properties: